Guidance

 Managing risks including tree health in the urban forest

 Successful management of the urban forest requires particular attention to tree health as often a tree health problem can indicate a risk for people too.
 Urban areas are often seen as presenting a more substantial disease threat mainly because of more dense populations of both trees and people.
-Urban areas are also a potential source for the introduction of new pests and diseases because of the intensity of activity and high volumes of travel, trade and their interaction.

 Find out more about tree pests and diseases and make sure your biosecurity measures are appropriate.

 Successful management of the urban forest also involves ensuring that trees do not present a physical threat to the safety of people and infrastructure.
-Here are some useful documents that can provide more information:
+Find out more:

 Data on the urban forest

-We can measure the size of the Urban Forest in a particular area by assessing its tree canopy cover.
+We can measure the size of the urban forest in a particular area by assessing its tree canopy cover.
 Forest Research (part of the Forestry Commission) has undertaken tree canopy cover measurements across the UK down to very local levels.
 You can look at these measurements and also add some of the trees in your area too.

-If you have further questions about the urban forest in your area, please visit your local authority website or contact your local authority tree officer.
+If you have further questions about the urban forest in your area, visit your local authority website or contact your local authority tree officer.

 Updates to this page